 - Much faster and more accurate through process automation.

-- Reduces the need for human intervention in high-volume, repetitive tasks, as well as the potential for human error.
+- Less dependent on the need for human intervention in high-volume, repetitive tasks—reducing the potential for human error.

 - More secure and accurate through automatic three-way matching, support for electronic invoicing (eInvoicing), and automatic payments based on criteria set by your team.